Saturday, September 24, 2011

 1956: We were first introduced to a great new act as the first single by the Coasters--"One Kiss Led To Another" debuted on this date.

 1958: With permission from the United States Army, Elvis Presley gave one last press conference at the Military Ocean Terminal in Brooklyn, New York before joining his 3rd Armored Division on the USS General Randall on the way to Bremerhaven, Germany.
+(Note: some websites report Elvis left Brooklyn on September 19.
+He left his base at Fort Hood, Texas on September 19, but departed for Germany from Brooklyn on September 22, according to the official Graceland website.)

 1958: Connie Francis had the top U.K. song with "Carolina Moon, Stupid Cupid".

-1958: Tommy Edwards had one of the great early songs of the Rock Era with "It's All in the Game", which on this date reached #1 on the R&B chart.
+1958: Tommy Edwards had one of the great early songs of the Rock Era with "It's All In The Game", which on this date reached #1 on the R&B chart.

 1962: "Green Onions" by Booker T. and the MG's returned to #1 on the R&B chart.